Pink Vintage Dresser with Gold Hardware

 Painting A Dresser Pink

-Finally, we were ready for paint!!
+Finally, we were ready to paint!
 We sprayed on 3-4 coats of the pink Nursery Rhyme paint by Amulent Paint (with a bit of their white paint mixed in to make the pink a bit softer) with my very favorite paint sprayer.

 I chose this color for its softness and vibrancy.
-I think it’s the perfect pink for a nursery, or for a girly room!
+I think it’s the perfect pink for a nursery or for a girly room!
 These little girl dresser ideas are also perfect for your daughter’s room.
 If you’re looking for a bolder pink color, check out this DIY pink dresser makeover we did.
+And for dressers in other colors, here’s our list of colorful dresser ideas.

 We recently upgraded from our cheap hobby sprayer, and I couldn’t be more impressed with our new sprayer.
 Learn more about how to paint furniture with a sprayer here.

-The old hardware was replaced with new gold cup pulls to give it a modern style.
-Check out some gold painted furniture here if you’re curious about gold paint on furniture.
+The old hardware was replaced with new gold cup pulls to give the pink vintage dresser a modern style.
+If you’re curious about gold paint on furniture, check out these gold painted furniture ideas.

 More Dresser Makeovers